-(iii) Income taxes
+(iii) Income Taxes

-The Company's tax jurisdiction is India.
-Significant judgements are involved in estimating budgeted profits for the purpose of paying advance tax, determining the provision for income taxes, including amount expected to be paid/recovered for uncertain tax positions.
+The company tax jurisdiction is india.
+Significant judgements are involved In estimating budgeted profit for the purpose of paying advance tax,determining the provision for income taxes, including amount expected to be paid/recovered for uncertain tax positions.